david68cu/aws_security_guidelines_best_practices_recomendations/README.md

   4. AWS DevOps Security  and DevOps Security Pipeline, IaC
   5. AWS CLI
   6. Python tools and development
-  7. Everything is a big API ready for enginners to crete amazing stuff, but ...
+  7. Everything is a big API ready for enginners to CREATE, and be COMBINED so any engineer in any filed could create amazing stuff for its clients.

 **Implications**